noiseonwires/true-imap-tunnel/docs/oauth.md

 Use the same `--tenant` in the YAML `oauth2_token_command`.

+## Gmail

+Gmail is better kept simple: if you must use it, use a Google app password sometimes called a device/app password in the normal `password` field, and make sure IMAP is enabled for the mailbox.
+App passwords require 2-Step Verification and may be unavailable on some managed or protected accounts.

+Gmail is not a great provider for this tunnel.
+Its IMAP implementation is very slow for the draft-folder traffic pattern used here.
+In testing, polling with `disable_idle: true` was sometimes slightly faster than IDLE, but both modes were still slow enough that another IMAP provider is usually a better choice.

 ## YAML configuration

 Use `oauth2_token_command` instead of `password`.
 The command is executed on